kescardoso/yinnsound/README.md

 # Project: YIN & SOUND IN THE SOUTH

-My first milestone project is actually a prototype for a real product: A static website for our Yin-Yoga and Sound Healing Training Immersion in the South of France.
-Besides being student at Code Institute and future Software Developer Extraordinaire, I have been a Yoga Teacher and Sound Therapist for the past 5 years here in France.
+My first milestone project for Code Institute is a prototype for a real product: A static landing page for our Yin-Yoga and Sound Healing Training Immersion in the South of France.
+Besides being a student at Code Institute and future Software Developer and UX Extraordinaire, I have been a Yoga Teacher and Sound Therapist for the past 5 years here in France.

-One of my personal dreams has been to create my own retreats and immersive experience-training programs for aspiring yoga teachers and sound healing practitioners.
-In the beginning of 2019 I encountered the perfect partner (a sister-like yoga teacher and entrepreneur with a bunch of experience and a lot of love in her heart!) and the perfect location (a permaculture retreat center in the French Alps, one-hour drive from Nice!).
+One of my personal dreams has been to create seasonal retreats and immersive experience-training programs for aspiring yoga teachers and sound healing practitioners.
+In the beginning of 2019 I found the perfect partner (a sister-like yoga teacher and entrepreneur with a bunch of experience and a lot of love in her heart) and the perfect location (a permaculture retreat center in the French Alps, one-hour drive from Nice).
 On this first phase of project development we are doing everything ourselves to keep costs and base-investments low, and I am in charge of web development and digital communications (using my web developing skills and previous marketing experience).

-For this project I Wireframed on Figma and used Cloud9, GitHub and GitHub Pages for developing a Bootstrap4 mobile-first responsive website (all links and credits below).
+For this project I wire-framed on Figma and used Cloud9, GitHub and GitHub Pages for developing a Bootstrap4 mobile-first responsive website (all links and credits below).

 Thanks for appreciating this project with me :)
 Kes Cardoso.